Piececlopedia: Silver General

 Movement

-In the diagram below, the Silver general can move to all the squares marked with a black circle.
+In the diagram below, Black's Silver General can move to any square marked with a black circle, and White's Silver General can move to any square marked with a white circle.

 Checkmating